rubenmcw/xadapt_ctrl/README.md

 ### ⭐ Learning the Adaptive Controller ⭐

-The `learning` directory contains the core implementation of our adaptive controller training code.
-This includes:
+The `learning` directory contains the core implementation of our adaptive controller training code (paper section II.B-D):

-- Training algorithms from Sections II.B-D of our paper
-- Hyperparameter configurations
-- Model architectures
+- `ppo.py`: Unified RL (PPO) + IL curriculum learning implementation for Phase 1 training (despite its name, it's more than just PPO 😉)
+- `dagger.py`: DAGGER algorithm implementation for Phase 2 training
+- `train.py`: Unified training script for the two-phase process
+- `hyperparam.yaml`: Configuration file for training hyperparameters

 To use this code, you'll need to:
 1. Set up your own simulation environment
 2. Integrate these training scripts with your infrastructure
 3. Adjust hyperparameters as needed for your specific setup

-**Note**: This code is provided as a reference implementation and requires integration with your own training infrastructure.
+**Note**: This code is provided as a reference implementation.
+The scripts are not directly runnable and need integration with your own training infrastructure.

 ### Docker Setup